Sodexo S.A. (OTCMKTS:SDXOF) Short Interest Up 48.9% in December

 Sodexo S.A.
-(OTCMKTS:SDXOF) was the target of a significant increase in short interest during the month of December.
-As of December 31st, there was short interest totalling 7,000 shares, an increase of 48.9% from the December 15th total of 4,700 shares.
-Based on an average daily trading volume, of 2,000 shares, the short-interest ratio is currently 3.5 days.
+(OTCMKTS:SDXOF) was the target of a significant growth in short interest in December.
+As of December 31st, there was short interest totalling 7,000 shares, a growth of 48.9% from the December 15th total of 4,700 shares.
+Based on an average daily trading volume, of 2,000 shares, the days-to-cover ratio is currently 3.5 days.

-The firm also recently announced a dividend, which was paid on Tuesday, December 21st.
-Shareholders of record on Monday, December 20th were issued a dividend of $2.00 per share.
-The ex-dividend date was Friday, December 17th.
+The business also recently announced a dividend, which was paid on Tuesday, December 21st.
+Investors of record on Monday, December 20th were issued a $2.00 dividend.
+The ex-dividend date of this dividend was Friday, December 17th.
 This represents a yield of 2.75%.

 Sodexo SA engages in the provision of on-site services, benefits and rewards services, and personal and home care services.
 It offers integrated solutions which cover a variety of working and living environments and are available in client segments which include corporate, health care, education, defense, remote sites, justice services, seniors, and sports and leisure.